swcarpentry/shell-novice/05-script.md

 > A4.
 Change ` grep "$SearchStore" $file> $outFolder/"$SearchStore"_$baseFile ` to:
 > ` grep "$SearchStore" $file >> $outFolder/Starbucks_Spending.txt `
 >
 > Q5.
-Compare your overall spendings at Starbucks with your donations to your favorite charity.
+Compare your overall spending at Starbucks with your donations to your favorite charity.
 > Do you think you personally could make the world a better place?
 >(About 20,000 people die every day from hunger and $1/day can prevent a person from dying of hunger)